 |Grade 1||As per Grade 2 but with the addition of texture to the painted surface.|

 Other specific options are available, including a fully finished marketing model or assembly with Inserts and mechanical components.
-To obtain a quote for your finishing requirements, please contact our Projects Team at firstname.lastname@example.org.
+To obtain a quote for your plastic finishing requirements, please contact our Sales Team at firstname.lastname@example.org.